pnclarke132/Lost-in-Translation/README.md

-# Lost-in-Translation
+# Lost in Translation:
+What Do Duolingo Users Actually Want?
-Analysis of 80 online Duolingo reviews sourced from Reddit and Google Play
+An analysis of 80 online Duolingo reviews sourced from Reddit and Google Play.

 ## Overview
 This purpose of this project was to understand what users actually want from a language learning app, how satisfied they are, and whether the app is meeting their underlying goals.
-Reviews were manually collected, categorized using Claude and CHatGPT, and visualized in Power BI.
+Reviews were manually collected, categorized using Claude and ChatGPT, and visualized in Power BI.

 ## Key Questions
 • What types of users are actually using Duolingo, and what do they want from it?